macbre/push-to-ghcr/README.md

 * `docker_io_user`: A username to use when pushing an image to `docker.io` (defaults to the `github.actor`)
 * `docker_io_token`: Your `docker.io` token created via https://hub.docker.com/settings/security
 * `image_tag`: Image tag or tags, e.g. `latest` or `1.0.0,latest`.
 Will overwrite the latest tag on a push, and have no effect on a release.
 Only tag names are accepted, not full image references.
+* `platforms`: image will be built (and pushed) for different operating system or CPU architecture combinations (e.g. `linux/amd64,linux/arm64,linux/arm/v7`)
 * `extra_args`: additional arguments to pass to `docker build`.
 Tags added with `extra_args` are local build tags; use `image_tag` to publish multiple tags.

 ### Publishing multiple tags